muzamilabbasi/webdriverIO-Project/README.md

-# Test for Brick & Mortar Retailer that I wrote as Automation Project
+# WDIO Test Sample framework
-## Uses ES6 convention
+An Automated Testing framework which utilizes webdriverIO using ES6 convention.
+It defines a Brick & Mortar Retailer Application that I played long back

 WebdriverIO and Docker Selenium Configuration for * UI Tests